My name is Jared Way. I was born in California, and became an "adoptive" Minnesotan. Now I'm contentedly expatriated in South Korea.

 I started this blog before I even had the idea of coming to Korea (first entry: Caveat: And lo...).
 So this is not meant to be a blog about Korea, by any stretch of the imagination.
 But life in Korea, and Korean language and culture, inevitably play a central role in this blog's current incarnation.
 Let's just say... it's a blog about whatever I happen to be thinking, that currently takes place in Korea.

 Basically, this blog is a newsletter for the voices in my head.
 It keeps everyone on the same page: it has become a sort of aide-mémoire.

 If you're curious about me, there is a great deal of me here.
 I believe in what I call "opaque transparency" - you can learn almost everything about me if you want, but it's not immediately easy to find.
-I also have a professional website: jaredway.com.
+I also maintain a work-related blog on the Korean portal Naver: jaredway.com.

 A distillation of my personal philosophy (at least on good days):

 I have made the realization that happiness is not a mental state.
 It is not something that is given to you, or that you find, or that you can lose, or that can be taken from you.
 Happiness is something that you do.
 And like most things that you do, it is volitional.
 You can choose to do happiness, or not.
 You have complete freedom with respect to the matter.

 "Ethical joy is the correlate of speculative affirmation." - Gilles Deleuze (writing about Spinoza).